All Episodes

 Humans don't understand what comes out of the shaping process.

-You know, we've seen them uh threaten reporters.
+You know, we've seen them threaten reporters.

 We've seen them cheat on programming problems.

-These are small now, they're cute now, uh, but they're indications that we are starting to get AIs that have something a little bit like drives, something a little bit like goals that we didn't intend and didn't ask for.
+But they're indications that we are starting to get AIs that have something a little bit like drives, something a little bit like goals that we didn't intend and didn't ask for.

 We keep making them smarter and they have goals we didn't want, that's going to end really quite poorly.

-Right now, the the drive, and correct me if we're wrong, the four horsemen or five horsemen of the apocalypse, the companies driving this, all of them are committed to artificial general intelligence.
+Right now, the drive, and correct me if we're wrong, the four horsemen or five horsemen of the apocalypse, the companies driving this, all of them are committed to artificial general intelligence.

-Is that is it basically that your central argument?
+Is it basically that your central argument?

 That's right.